econia-labs/econia/doc/doc-site/welcome.md

 ## What is Econia?

 Econia is a protocol that lets anyone in the world trade a digital asset with anyone else in the world, at whatever price they want.
-More specifically, Econia is an order book, a fundamental financial tool utilized by financial institutions like stock markets, except unlike the New York Stock Exchange or the NASDAQ, Econia is open-source and decentralized.
+More specifically, Econia is an order book, a fundamental financial tool utilized by financial institutions like stock markets, except unlike the New York Stock Exchange or the NASDAQ, Econia is decentralized, open-source, and permissionless.

 ## Econia is in development